zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

   - time: `optional(int64)` - approval time (number of nanoseconds elapsed since January 1, 1970 UTC).
 CLI uses the current time for that field.
 - In State: `pki/ApprovedCertificates/value/<Certificate's Subject>/<Certificate's Subject Key ID>`.
 - Number of required approvals:
-  - greater than 2/3 of Trustees (proposal by a Trustee is also counted as an approval)
+  - greater than or equal 2/3 of Trustees (proposal by a Trustee is also counted as an approval)
 - CLI command:
   - `dcld tx pki approve-add-x509-root-cert --subject=<base64 string> --subject-key-id=<hex string> --from=<account>`
 - Validation: